Best Home Security Systems for Garages in 2026

 SecureScore™

-ADT is one of the best professionally monitored systems around — if not the best.
-With over 12 monitoring centers across North America, someone’s always watching your garage if the alarm goes off.
-The system uses high-quality ADT equipment and Google Nest devices, which you can set up yourself or pay extra for an ADT technician to handle.
+ADT remains one of the best professionally monitored systems.
+With 12 monitoring centers strategically located across North America, your garage gets round-the-clock protection from trained professionals.
+The system integrates high-quality ADT equipment with Google Nest smart devices, giving you flexibility in installation.
+You can either handle it yourself or have an ADT technician do the heavy lifting for a fee.

 • DIY and professional installation available